asararatnakar/fabric_v1_Chaincode_instructions/README.md

 # How to test hyperledger fabric V1.0 chaincode from CLI

 #### How to test your chaincode from Vagrant :
-You wrote some chaincode on Fabric V1.0 and now you wanted to quickly verify the functionality with default channel and with out any hassles of creating new channel etc ...?
+You wrote some chaincode on Fabric V1.0 and now you wanted to test your chaincode with simple of steps of creating a __channel  configuration__ , __create channel__ and __join channel__ ...?

-Following are the instructions that might help you
+Follow are the instructions:

 --------------------------------------------------------------------------------
 #### Pre-requisites: